PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 -----

 :class:`Server`\ s can be part of any number of pools.
-Pools are automatically created when a server is added to a pool (with :func:`newServer`).
+Pools are automatically created when a server is added to a pool (with :func:`newServer`), or can be manually created with :func:`addPool`.

+.. function:: addPool(name) -> ServerPool

+  Returns a :class:`ServerPool`.

+  :param string name: The name of the pool to create

 .. function:: getPool(name) -> ServerPool

   Returns a :class:`ServerPool` or nil.

   :param string name: The name of the pool

+.. function:: rmPool(name)

+   Remove the pool named `name`.

+  :param string name: The name of the pool to remove

 .. function:: getPoolServers(name) -> [ Server ]